jaredpalmer/razzle/.github/CONTRIBUTING.md

 ## Adding examples

 ### Use `examples/basic` as template
-If you'd like to add an example, I suggest you duplicate the `examples/basic` folder and use that as kind of base template.
+If you'd like to add an example, I suggest you duplicate the `examples/basic` folder `yarn new-example basic your-example`and use that as kind of base template.
 Before you start adding stuff, go ahead and change the name of the package in the your new example's `package.json`.
-Then go back to the project root and run `yarn bootstrap`.
+Then go back to the project root and run `yarn bootstrap-examples your-example`.
 This will make sure that your new example is using your local version of all the `packages`.

 ### Naming examples